olepoeschl/jarbatexe/README.md

 If ```-icon <path_to_icon>``` is provided, then ResourceHacker is used to set a custom icon for the generated .exe. <br>
 Use ```-headless``` if you want to convert a console application.
 Otherwise it will not work.<br>
 Note: if you don't generate your executable with ```-headless```, then it is not possible to see command line output!
+Passing command line parameters is possible for both cases.

 Jeyy, that's it.